dunamismax/dunamismax-blog/content/posts/welcome-to-my-blog.md

 ### **Lightning-Fast Performance Architecture**

-Our sophisticated multi-layer TTL caching system ensures consistent sub-100ms page loads across all content.
-Smart prefetching algorithms and progressive lazy loading optimize every aspect of the user experience.
+Our sophisticated multi-layer TTL caching system, backed by an optional Redis store, ensures consistent sub-100ms page loads across all content.
+Smart prefetching algorithms, automatic WebP image generation, and a service worker that caches assets keep performance snappy even offline.
 Performance isn't an afterthought—it's architected into the very foundation of the platform, with every component optimized for speed and efficiency.

 ### **Professional Dark-First Design**